jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 std::cout << *(p0 + 20) << "\n";
 ```

-It might not lead to an immediate program crash.
+This might not immediately cause the program to crash.
-However – and it might be even worse – the program's behavior is undefined:
+However – and this could be even worse – the program's behavior is undefined:
-it can print any value, or not print anything at all,
+it could print any value, or not print anything at all,
 or do something entirely different.

 <div class="hint">

-This is not the first time we encounter the term *undefined behavior*.
+This is not the first time we've encountered the term *undefined behavior*.
 We promise that eventually, we will give a more detailed explanation of what it means
-and what practical consequences it has.
+and its practical consequences.
 For now, just remember that you should avoid *undefined behavior* in your programs.

 </div>